danilwhale/sharpcraft/README.md

    - no ide? dotnet build inside project's folder

 ## fixed bugs/finished tasks
+- [x] you can go through a block if you walk diagonally into it (can't reproduce in original)
 - [x] fix flashing chunks on block placing/removing
 - [x] find out why chunks go black sometimes
 - [x] refactor code a lot